psulli10/full-stack-spending-tracker-ruby/README.md

 # Spending Tracker

 *A spending tracker (Skint) which allows a user to organise spending and track against a budget.
 First solo CodeClan project.
 Ruby/Sinatra backend with a PostreSQL database, HTML5 and vanilla CSS used for the frontend.
-MVC architecture*
+MVC architecture.*

 ![Profile Screenshot](/screenshots/home.png)